 Acknowledgments

-Development of this LANDIS-II extension has been supported in part by the National Fire Plan and the U.S. Geological Survey Science Support Partnership and Quick Response Program.
+Development of this LANDIS-II extension has been supported in part by the National Fire Plan and the U.S. Geological Survey Science Support Partnership.
 We thank Brian Sturtevant and Deahn Donner for an insightful conversation that sparked the development of this extension.
+We also thank Chris Ribic and Brian Sturtevant for reviewing earlier drafts of this User Guide.

 Parameter Input Files